pisomnia/LeetCode/Algorithms/Binary Search.md

 - Searching Right: left = mid+1

 ## Template II
-It is used to search for an element or condition which requires accessing the current index and its immediate right neighbor's index in the array.
+It is used to search for an element or condition which requires accessing the current index and its immediate right neighbor's index in the array
+Post-processing required.
+Loop/Recursion ends when you have 1 element left.
+Need to assess if the remaining element meets the condition

+- Initial Condition: left = 0, right = length
+- Termination: left == right
+- Searching Left: right = mid
+- Searching Right: left = mid+1
+- Post-processing: need

 ## Template III